ResearchComputing/Documentation/docs/getting_started/faq.md

 For more information on `sstat` or `sacct` commands, [take a look at our Useful Slurm Commands tutorial.](../running-jobs/slurm-commands.md) Or visit the Slurm reference pages on [sstat](https://slurm.schedmd.com/sstat.html) and [sacct](https://slurm.schedmd.com/sacct.html).

-You can also view information related to service unit (SU) usage and CPU & RAM efficiency [here](../compute/monitoring-resources.md#monitoring-through-slurm-commands).
+You can also view information related to service unit (SU) usage and CPU & RAM efficiency [using slurm commands](../compute/monitoring-resources.md#monitoring-through-slurm-commands).
 Note that CPU & RAM efficiency statistics will be included in emails sent when a job completes, if requested.
 ::::

 ### Why am I not seeing GPU memory or utilization metrics for my job?